-A. All Gallery System Art Displays products are warranted to be free from defects in material and workmanship for the following warranty periods (from date of invoice):
+A. All Gallery System Art Displays products are warranted to the original purchaser to be free from defects in material and workmanship for the following warranty periods (from date of invoice):

 This warranty is limited to replacement of defective parts, and does not cover failure due to misuse, accident, modification or overloading.
 Gallery System Art Displays will not be liable for any loss or damage arising from these products, whether direct, indirect, special, incidental or consequential.

 Q. How do I place an order for Gallery System art hanging equipment?

 A. Call 1-800-460-8703 for friendly, experienced assistance in choosing a hanging system for your unique exhibition space, or use our simple Contact Form.

 You can also order through our website's Products section, or, for convenience in selecting a complete system at once, use our online order forms (where you can also download system-specific PDF order forms with advice on specifying your installation).